-On this page, we’ll discuss everything you need to know about free internet access throughout Universal’s parks and its on-site hotels.
-We also provide an introduction to the official Universal Orlando mobile app.
+On this page, we’ll discuss everything you need to know about free internet access throughout Universal Orlando Resort’s parks and hotels.
+We also provide a primer of the official Universal Orlando mobile app.

-Overall, speeds are good for basic use, and access has been strong throughout the parks and most of CityWalk.
+Overall, speeds are good for basic use, and access is strong throughout the parks and most of CityWalk.